 You will recall from your previous statistics courses that quantifying uncertainty in statistical inference requires us to get at the sampling distributions of things like estimators.
-When the very strong simplifying assumptions of basic statistics courses do not apply1, or when estimators are themselves complex objects, like kernel regression curves or histograms, there is little hope of being able to write down sampling distributions in closed form.
+When the very strong simplifying assumptions of basic statistics courses do not apply, or when estimators are themselves complex objects, like kernel regression curves or histograms, there is little hope of being able to write down sampling distributions in closed form.
 We get around this by using simulation to approximate the sampling distributions we can't calculate.
-Today's lecture, therefore, is all about simulating stochastic models.

-1 What Do We Mean by "Simulation"?
+16.1 What Do We Mean by "Simulation"?